rien333/numbersense-vae/thesis/README.md

-    number sense being a immediate and purely perceptual process implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all objects in the group) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
+    number sense being a immediate and purely perceptual process implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (requiring both arithmetic and iterative attention to all group members, see J. Zhang, Ma, et al.
+    2016, and @zhang2016unconstrained) or segmenting techniques (e.g.
+    Chattopadhyay et al. 2016).
 Instead, we want to our model to operate in an autonomous and purely sensory fashion.

 3. Relatedly, visual sense of number is an emergent property of neurons embedded in generative hierarchical learning models, either